Skip to main content

 Event NameDescription

 $app_installed$app_installed will get tracked when user launch his app for the first time.
 FYI cases in which it will also get called 1.
-When user lanches his app for first time.
+When user launches his app for first time.
 2. When user uninstall the app and installs it again.
 3. [Multiple device login ]When user launch app for first time on different devices.
 4. When user clears the app cache and relaunches the app.

 $app_launchedGets tracked when user launches the app each time.